zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

 **Experiment 6**: IN-PROGRESS: Build a GEP operation transformation pass for HLS (Passed implemented in previous experimented are analysis passes.)

-      -- Will be done before Frb 19th
+      -- Will be done before Feb 19th

+**Experiment 7**: Implementation a transformation pass to safely remove duplicated instrcutions (Passed implemented in previous experimented are analysis passes.)

+      -- keywords: erase an instruction, remove duplicatied instruction, eraseFromParent, replaceAllUsesWith

 **usage example**